Phi Gamma Delta Fraternity House (University of Minnesota): History

+Design

 The house is a unique example of the Vienna Secession movement, making it unusual during a time when other fraternity houses were being designed with Classical Revival and other period revival architectural styles.
 The architect, Carl Stravs, used Vienna Secession features such as the overhanging roof slab with a rounded edge, pentagonal window openings on the ground floor, and decorations integrated with the main concrete structure.
 The living room on the first floor has a stone fireplace on the west wall, which Stravs called, "the center of all the social life in the fraternity house".
-The fireplace is built in rusticated limestone said to be salvaged from the University's Old Main building, which was destroyed by a fire in 1904.
+The fireplace is built in rusticated limestone said to be salvaged from the university's Old Main building, which was destroyed by a fire in 1904.
 The wall has niches housing the busts of Greek philosophers, which were also reportedly salvaged from Old Main.

 Stravs used reinforced concrete to provide fireproof construction.
 He also did this in accordance with his design principle for the building, which was, "to provide the most economical, simple and substantial rooming for the use of the junior members of the fraternity, with the least amount of space wasted."
 Thus, the heavy concrete piers and columns in the 35 ft by 30 ft living room are designed simply, without much ornamentation.
 The second and third floors each contained five bedrooms, with shared bathroom facilities.